Meriadoc-Gradmap/UBCGradMap/readme.md

 - Navigate the graph by clicking on course nodes.

 ## **📄Links/Sources**
 - We use the API provided by https://ubcgrades.com to get previous years course average for each course.
+- We gathered course information from https://vancouver.calendar.ubc.ca/.

 ## **🐳Running the Dockerfile**